Gasoonjia/ILM-Norm/README.md

 # Instance-Level Meta Normalization (ILM-Norm)
-This repository contains a [PyTorch](http://pytorch.org/) implementation of the paper [Instance-Level Meta Normalization](https://arxiv.org/abs/1904.03516) presented at CVPR 2019.
+This repository contains the implementation of the paper [Instance-Level Meta Normalization](https://arxiv.org/abs/1904.03516) presented at CVPR 2019.

 The code is based on the [PyTorch example for training ResNet on Imagenet](https://github.com/pytorch/examples/tree/master/imagenet) and [Train CIFAR10 with PyTorch](https://github.com/kuangliu/pytorch-cifar).